Edition 2

 # cibadmin --query | grep stonith <nvpair id="cib-bootstrap-options-stonith-action" name="stonith-action" value="reboot"/> <nvpair id="cib-bootstrap-options-stonith-enabled" name="stonith-enabled" value="1"/> <primitive id="child_DoFencing" class="stonith" type="external/vmware"> <lrm_resource id="child_DoFencing:0" type="external/vmware" class="stonith"> <lrm_resource id="child_DoFencing:0" type="external/vmware" class="stonith"> <lrm_resource id="child_DoFencing:1" type="external/vmware" class="stonith"> <lrm_resource id="child_DoFencing:0" type="external/vmware" class="stonith"> <lrm_resource id="child_DoFencing:2" type="external/vmware" class="stonith"> <lrm_resource id="child_DoFencing:0" type="external/vmware" class="stonith"> <lrm_resource id="child_DoFencing:3" type="external/vmware" class="stonith">

-tag with id child_DoFencing
+primitive tag with id child_DoFencing, you would run:

 # cibadmin --delete --xml-text '<primitive id="child_DoFencing"/>'